mensbeam/Arsse/docs/en/030_Supported_Protocols/005_Miniflux.md

 - JSON Feed format is not suported
 - Various feed-related features are not supported; attempting to use them has no effect
     - Rewrite rules and scraper rules
-    - The `disabled`, `ignore_http_cache`, and `fetch_via_proxy` flags
+    - The `disabled`, `hide_globally`, `ignore_http_cache`, and `fetch_via_proxy` flags
     - Manually refreshing feeds
+- Third-party integrations features are not supported; attempting to use them has no effect
+  - Saving entries to third-party services
+  - Integrations status (this will always return `false`)
 - Titles and types are not available during feed discovery and are filled with generic data
 - Reading time is not calculated and will always be zero
 - Only the first enclosure of an article is retained
 - Comment URLs of articles are not exposed
-- The `/v1/entries/{entryID}/save` endpoint does nothing because we do not interface with third-party services
-- The `/v1/flush-history` endpoint does nothing because we do not track history; the API does not seem to expose the history
+- The "Flush history" feature does nothing because the API does not seem to expose the history

 # Differences